trivago/gollum/docs/src/gen/formatter/sequence.rst

 will get a unique number.
 The number is not persisted, i.e. it restarts at 0 after each restart of gollum.

-Parameters:

-- Separator: Defines the separator string placed between number and data.
-By default this parameter is set to ":".